Rajaâ Cherkaoui El Moursli

 Rajaâ Cherkaoui El Moursli (born 12 May 1954) is a Moroccan Professor of nuclear physics, at the faculty of science within the Mohammad V University of Rabat.
 She won the L'Oréal-UNESCO Awards for Women in Science for her work on the Higgs Boson.

 Life

 El Moursli was born in Salé in 1954.
-She obtained her first degree in mathematics at Lycée Descartes in Rabat.
+She obtained her first degree in mathematics at Lycée Descartes, Rabat.
 She had to argue the case then with her father to be a girl who would leave conservative Morocco to study further.
 She says that Neil Armstrong's achievements and a high school teacher inspired her.
-She then went to study in Grenoble in France where she obtained her doctorate in physics at the Laboratoire de Physique subatomique et cosmologie which was part of the Joseph Fourier University.
-In 1982 she returned to Rabat.
+She went to study in Grenoble in France where she obtained her doctorate in physics at the Laboratoire de Physique subatomique et cosmologie which was part of the Joseph Fourier University.
+In 1982, she returned to Rabat.